Postgraduate Programmes

 Juan Nel is a Research Professor in the Department of Psychology

-Sexology: Psychology of sexual and gender diversity (lesbian, gay, bisexual and transgender persons); Heterosexism in Psychology; Psychology of sexuality in Africa.
+Sexology: Psychology of sexual and gender diversity (lesbian, gay, bisexual, transgender, queer and intersex+ persons); Heterosexism in Psychology; Psychology of sexuality in Africa.
 Community Psychology & Victimology: Crime and violence prevention/ trauma intervention - the victim empowerment and support movement, with a specific focus on the sexually and gender-diverse and other victims of hate; Community organising; Hate victimisation.
-Social Psychology: Management of diversity and social transformation.
-Group Psychotherapy; group facilitation skills, with a specific focus on those on the margins.

 (plus co-supervisor for 3), that is: